veecg/veecg.github.io/_pages/about.md

 Random Facts About Me
 ======
-* I am inspired by data storytelling and believe that additions of visualization can help make the story complete in one's mind.
+* I love data storytelling and believe that additions of visualization can help make the story complete in one's mind.
 * My favorite chilhood book is "Harry Potter and the Sorcerer's Stone".
-* An everyday team drinker.
+* An everyday tea drinker.